On this page

 - Conform with building codes and other regulations.

 - Prepare cost estimates and documentation for clients.

 What are some health and safety issues for plumbers?Back to top

 Plumbers work in a variety of settings, some of which may contain hazards.
 The main occupational hazards for plumbers to be aware of include:

-- Exposure to hazardous substances such as: lead, sulfur dioxide, asbestos, mould, adhesives, solvents, solder, and other toxic or carcinogenic substances.
+- Exposure to hazardous substances such as: lead, sulfur dioxide, asbestos, silica, mould, adhesives, solvents, solder, dusts, and other hazardous products.

-- Exposure to biohazards including raw sewage when working on sewage pipes or septic tank outlets, or when laying new pipe in soil.
+- Exposure to biohazards including raw sewage when working on sewage pipes or septic tank outlets, when laying new pipe in soil or flood clean-up.

 - Potential infection from bird or rodent droppings:

 - Working in awkward positions, or performing awkward manual tasks which increases the risk of musculoskeletal injuries.